akshay11agrawal/toll-calculator/README.md

 - TollCalculatorTest  : Toll fees calculation with different time based scenarios
 - TollFreeDateCheckerTest : Test scenarios based on weekends and specific month & year
 - TollFreeVehicleCheckerTest : Test scenarios based on vehicle type

+Also, the gif in the challenge is from "Hacker" movie